ChariteExpMri/antx2/README.md

 ---
 - unzip the downloaded template(s) file
-- create folder "anttemplates" located at the same hierarchical level as antx2-folder is located (this is easier to obtain the respective template)
+- create a folder "anttemplates" located at the same hierarchical level as the antx2-folder (This is easier to obtain the respective template.)
 - copy/move unzipped template folder(s) to the "anttemplates" folder
 - The "anttemplates"-folder should now contain a folder (such as "mouse_Allen2017HikishimaLR") with templates